Home > Become a Notary > How to Become a Louisiana Notary

 • To affix the seals upon the effects of deceased persons and to raise the same.

-What type of notarizations are allowed in Louisiana?
+What kind of notarizations are allowed in Louisiana?

 Louisiana law allows the following two types of notarizations: